 The inspiring Wixams Academy is an example of how good collaboration between a developer, a local authority, Scape Procure, Lungfish Architects and Willmott Dixon can create over 1,200 new school places.

 The Academy is the centrepiece for the huge new Wixams community being created three miles south of Bedford that covers approximately 384 hectares.
 This location will eventually attract a community of around 10,000 people and is the single largest development in the county.

-Creating the right infrastructure for this is essential, and a part of this means new schools places!
+Creating the right infrastructure for this is essential, and a part of this means new school places!

 Willmott Dixon was procured for the task by Bedford Borough Council via the Scape National Major Works framework and this was the first Education Skills Funding Agency (ESFA) funded school to be delivered outside of their own framework.